sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "***...Alright kiddo, I will.***"

 "Fine.
-For now, look, just, I dunno, enjoy life I guess?
+For now, look, just, I dunno, enjoy life- uh, death I guess?
 Everything's back to normal, savour it."

 "***...Hmm.
 I do have one last question, then.***"